elycruz/gulpw/README.md

       - deploy
       - jshint
       - csslint

-    # This is a global lint flag that is used if there is a lint task specified for a section
-    lintBeforeBuild: null
 ```

 - **ignoredTasks {Array}:**  List of standalone tasks to ignore when calling build (*note some tasks are included as conglomerate tasks).
-- **lintBeforeBuild {Boolean}:** Top level lint flag for overriding linting functionality in all subtasks.
-Default `null`.

-#####Flags that can affect the 'build' task:
-- **--dev** - Causes 'minify' to ignore minification.
-- **--skip-lint** - Causes all linting/hinting tasks to be ignored.
-- **--skip-csslint** - Causses csslint to be ignored.
-- **--skip-jshint** - Causes jshint to be ignored.

 ### clean
 The 'clean' task cleans out any artifact files outputted by a bundle;  E.g., if a bundle has a *`files` or